Peter Dodds McCormick: Death

 McCormick died in 1916, aged 83, at his home, Clydebank, in the Sydney suburb of Waverley and he was buried at Rookwood Cemetery.
 He had no children; he was survived by his second wife Emma.
 His obituary in the Sydney Morning Herald stated: "Mr. McCormick established a reputation with the patriotic song, Advance Australia Fair, which ... has come to be recognised as something in the nature of an Australian National Anthem".

 The song was performed by massed bands at the Federal capital celebrations in Canberra in 1927.
-In 1984 it was formally declared as the Australian national anthem.
+In 1984 it was formally declared as the Australian national anthem, replacing God Save the Queen.